 https://www.vrbo.com/en-gb/p387685vb

-While not strictly a treehouse, this lovely property deserves inclusion.
+This isn’t exactly treehouse lodging in Oregon as it’s not really a treehouse, but this lovely property deserves inclusion.
 This is a historic woodland retreat, handcrafted in 1939 by the master carpenter Henry Steiner, whose log cabins are some of the oldest and most distinctive in the entire country.

 Credit: Airbnb